rohiths2/CS225-Final-Project/README.md

 Team Contract: linked here: https://github.com/rohiths2/CS225-Final-Project/blob/main/Group%20contract%20cs225.pdf

-Written Report (contains Development and Results information): linked here:
+Written Report (contains Results information): linked here: https://github.com/rohiths2/CS225-Final-Project/blob/main/results.md

 ## Description:
 This application allows for multiple functions using airports from the OpenFlights airport/route database.
 These include finding the details of an airport, listing all other airports that have flights connecting to a certain airport, performing a Breadth-First Traversal (BFS) between two airports, finding the shortest connection path between two airports (minimizing both the number of stopovers and the length between one airport to the next) through Dijkstra's algorithm, and finding the likelihood of a person encountering a certain location as a layover between two airports (Betweenness Centrality using Johnson's algorithm).